plasma-umass/coz/rust/README.md

 coz = "0.1"
 ```

-Then you'll want to either at throughput or latency tracepoints.
+Then you'll want to either add throughput or latency tracepoints.
 More
 information on this [can be found
 upstream](https://github.com/plasma-umass/coz/#profiling-modes).
 If you have
-something you'd wish whould execute more often, you can add:
+something you'd wish would execute more often, you can add:

 ```rust
 fn main() {